+358 50 568 7285 / firstname.lastname@example.org

 A Petite Garden, 2019

-Collage, selenium, sepia and split toned silver gelatin contact prints, printed by the artist
+Collage, selenium, sepia and split toned silver gelatin contact prints, black needles

 Paris Photo 2019 with Galerie Les Filles du Calvaire